itcreativeusa/Homework-Challenge-2/README.md

 Github link
 https://github.com/itcreativeusa/my-pretty-portfolio

-This My-pretty-portfolio website was created as a bootcamp everyweek student challege.
-This website is a HTML & CSS portfolio page.
+This My-pretty-portfolio website was created as a boot camp every week student challenge.
+This website is an HTML & CSS portfolio page.
 The code of this portfolio page was created from scratch.
 Website contains:
 - Logo text
 - Navigation menu
 - About Section & recent photo
-- Porfolio section
+- Portfolio section
 - Footer navigation

 ## Table of Contents (Optional)